 Micro-grants are a playful, fun, and quick way to spark ideas and community activity within the CCA graduate student community.

 In the past, this has included campus events, field trips, creating an on-campus garden, purchasing the Hooper basketball hoop, and a wide variety of other ideas.

 Workshop grants allow graduate students to host a skill, share, or workshop for others in the graduate community.
 Past funded workshops included a screen-print social and a bicycle maintenance workshop.

 Consider in your proposal:

-- Budget — GSA has a set amount of funds to allocate for all events which occur during the academic year.
+- Budget -- GSA has a limited set amount of funds.
 Try pitching a great idea that requires a smaller portion of funding.
 Micro-grants are up to $200 and workshop grants are issued at $100.

-- Reach -- GSA-sponsored community events should appeal to students from all programs.
+- Reach -- GSA-sponsored community events should appeal to students across all disciplines.